Renters’ Rights Act

 -

-All private landlords must register their properties and contact details on a new national database
+all private landlords must register their properties and contact details on a new national database

 A Private Rented Sector Landlord Ombudsman will likely be introduced in 2028 and will: